Sanjrani Running House Smoothly As Massive Legislation Made In Senate: Shibli - UrduPoint

 Sanjrani Running House Smoothly As Massive Legislation Made In Senate: Shibli

+Leader of the House in Senate, Senator Shibli Faraz has said Chairman Senate Sadiq Sanjrani was running the house smoothly as immense legislation was made through the platform

-ISLAMABAD, Jul 5 (UrduPoint / Pakistan Point News - 5th Jul, 2019 ) :Leader of the House in Senate, Senator Shibli Faraz Friday said Chairman Senate Sadiq Sanjrani was running the house smoothly as immense legislation was made through the platform.
+ISLAMABAD, July 6 (UrduPoint / Pakistan Point News - 6th Jul, 2019 ) :Leader of the House in Senate, Senator Shibli Faraz has said Chairman Senate Sadiq Sanjrani was running the house smoothly as immense legislation was made through the platform.

 Talking to a private news channel, he questioned that why opposition parties were talking about replacement of Chairman Senate as he was working in best national interest.